iComputerfreak/MovieDB/README.md

 * Add custom tags
 * Add custom notes
 * Library Search
+* Filter and sorting options for the library
+* Region / Langauge Settings

 ## Planned Features
-* Filter and sorting options for the library
 * Settings option to hide all adult media (in search and library)
 * Searching for keywords and other properties
 * Embed trailers